The problems with self-publishing on Amazon

 Anecdotally, the experience of self-published authors on Amazon that we spoke to corroborated this.

 As soon as they start spending on advertising, they see book sales come through.
-They stop advertising, sales tapers off.
-The sales volumes tends to correspond to their ad spend in a strangely stable and predictable manner.
+They stop advertising, sales taper off.
+The sales volumes tend to correspond to their ad spend in a strangely stable and predictable manner.

-So should self-published authors be content with this additional cost - at least it's delivering the volumes right?
+So should self-published authors be content with this additional cost - at least it is delivering the volumes right?

 Not really.
 This additional cost simply exacerbates the problem of 'economics' for the author...